apzuba/projects/README.md

 This directory contains some of the programming projects that I worked on until this point.

-The technologies found here include: Python, SQL, HTML & CSS, JavaScript and .R.
+@The technologies found here include: Python, SQL, HTML & CSS, JavaScript and .R.

-Python Frameworks: Flask, Keras, PsychoPy, as well as multiple Python Packages found within.
+@Python Frameworks: Flask, Keras, PsychoPy, as well as multiple Python Packages found within.

 - Python folder contains the folders LPTHW (tasks from the Learn Python The Hard Way textbook), PsychoPy, algorithmic scripts, a Machine Learning Keras project, and a showcase for a Python-game hosted via Flask, integrated with SQL.
 The showcase project demonstrates a working user database management system (Login, Registrateion, User deleting, Edit, Admin Panel, Feedback popups and more).